Skip to content

 Declarative Pipelines

-Spark Declarative Pipelines (SDP) is a declarative framework for building ETL pipelines on Apache Spark using Python or SQL.
+Spark Declarative Pipelines (SDP) is a declarative framework for building data processing (ETL) pipelines on Apache Spark using Python (PySpark) and SQL (Spark SQL).

 Apache Spark 4.1.0-SNAPSHOT